What Does 2019 Hold for Digital Marketing? 9 Agency Owners Bare Their Hearts

 Sunil is a partner at Nilgiri Social, a small, focused digital agency, where he helps purpose-driven startups and individuals with Digital Marketing & Growth Hacking.

 Garrett is CEO & Co-Founder of Directive Consulting, a global B2B search marketing agency specializing in ROI-driven campaigns.
 Directive’s client list includes some impressive clients such as Cisco, Allstate, Samsung and Tencent.
-Garrett has spoken at State of Search, Digital Summit, SMX West, MozCon Ignite, and other major industry conferences.
+Garrett has spoken at State of Search, Digital Summit, SMX West, MozCon Ignite, and other major digital marketing conferences.
 His thoughts have been published in digital’s most respected blogs, including Marketing Land, Search Engine Land, Moz, Ahrefs, Search Engine Journal, PPC Hero, Convince and Convert, WordStream, and Salesforce.

 Now for the questions…